- Aim/Focus

 -

-Does the scheme owner make documented requirements governing the use of symbols, logos and claims available?
+Does the scheme owner have documented requirements for the use of its symbols, logos and/or claims related to its scheme and make them publicly available?

 -